rachaw/hello1-world/README.md

 # hello1-world
-This is a sample project
+This is a sample project.
+Updating the file to put more information in this.
+Date Created.
+16-Feb-2017